 When you try these irresistible kid-friendly snacks and meals, your kids will start to crave kale!

-Try adding one of these wonderful preparations gradually to meals that they already know and love.
+Try adding one of these wonderful preparations gradually to meals that they already know and love, like chicken nuggets with kale under the breading.

 If you have a “veggie hater” in your family, emphasize the name of the recipes like “chips” or “salad” when introducing new dishes, so you won’t fall prey to “Kale, what’s that??
 I don’t like it.”